cpelican/agricolala/readme.md

 See you at https://agricolala-eta.vercel.app/

-Agricolala helps you manage your vineyard treatments and track substance usage to ensure compliance with organic EU agricultural regulations.
+Agricolala helps you manage your wineyard treatments and track substance usage to ensure compliance with organic EU agricultural regulations.

 ## Run Agricolala locally